-cond is an optional condition code, see See "Conditional execution" on page 84..
+- cond is an optional condition code, see See "Conditional execution" on page 84.. - Rd is the destination register. - Rn is the register holding the first operand.

 Operand2 is a flexible second operand.
 See "Flexible second operand" on page 80 for details of the options.